Once a year, Black History Month is celebrated to give tribute to African Americans who made notable contributions to different fields.

-She founded The Jemison Group Inc., a consulting firm that considers the sociocultural impact of the latest advancements and design in technology.
+She founded The Jemison Group Inc., a consulting firm that considers the sociocultural impact of the latest advancements and designs in technology.

 - In 1892, Forten and other activists Helen Appo Cook, Anna Julia Cooper, Ida B. Bailey, Mary Church Terrell, Mary Jane Patterson, and Evelyn Shaw created the Colored Women’s League in Washington, D.C.
 The goal of this service-oriented organization was to promote social progress, unity, and the best interests of the African American community.

-- Forten because a member of the Salem Female Anti-Slavery Society, where she got involved in coalition fundraising and building.
-During that time, she proved to be an influential activist and a leader on civil rights.
+- Forten was a member of the Salem Female Anti-Slavery Society, where she got involved in coalition fundraising and building.
+During that time, she proved to be an influential activist and a leader in civil rights.

 - Occasionally, she spoke to various public groups on abolitionist issues.
 She also arranged for lectures by different known speakers and writers like Ralph Waldo Emerson.

 - During the American Civil Law, she was the first black teacher to join a mission to the South Carolina Sea Islands called the Port Royal Experiment.

 - She was the first African American to teach at the Penn School on St. Helena’s Island, South Carolina.
 Initially, the school was founded to teach enslaved African American children until African American children were freed during the US Civil War.